UNICORE-EU/server-bundle/INSTALL.md

 The servers (except TSI where this is optional) use X.509 certificates and client-authenticated SSL for communication.

-The default (demo) certificates should not be used if your servers are accessible from the internet!
+The demo certificates should not be used if your servers are accessible from the internet!
 Please refer to the documentation in the "docs/Security.txt" file and to the online UNICORE documentation for more information on the UNICORE server security setup.